Intelligence Agency Partners With Amazon to Set Up $2 Billion Defence ‘Cloud’

 “This cutting-edge technology will enhance defence’s resilience, improve the Australian Defence Force’s warfighting capabilities [and] strengthen interoperability with key international partners.”

-What Is An ‘Air Gap’?
+What Is An ‘Air Gap’ And Is It Secure?

 The cloud will be air-gapped, which Mr. Marles defined as meaning it will not be connected to the internet.

-The only way to get information onto or off of an air-gapped system was by physically carrying the data on cell phones, USB drives, DVDs or CDs.
+The only way to get information onto or off of an air-gapped system was by physically carrying the data on cell phones, USB drives, DVDs, or CDs.

-It was by carrying in blank rewritable CDs in a personal CD player that U.S. Army intelligence analyst Chelsea Manning was able to steal the classified documents that were passed to Wikileaks.
-The players were allowed through security to “boost morale,” the U.S. Defense Department later explained.
+For example, it was by carrying in blank rewritable CDs in a personal CD player that U.S. Army intelligence analyst Chelsea Manning was able to steal the classified documents that were passed to Wikileaks.

 Because Australian defence and security agencies operate at different locations around the country, the system won’t be air gapped in the historical sense, leaving open the question of precisely how secure it will be to the kind of advanced techniques already being deployed by malicious foreign actors.